 Data on credit-market controls and regulations were used to construct rating intervals.
-Countries with interest rates determined by the market, stable monetary policy, and reasonable spreads between real deposit and lending rates received higher ratings.
-When interest rates were determined primarily by market forces as evidenced by reasonable spreads between deposit and lending rates, and when real interest rates were positive, countries were given a rating of 10.
+Countries with interest rates determined by the market, stable monetary policy, and reasonable real-deposit and lending-rate spreads received higher ratings.
+When interest rates were determined primarily by market forces as evidenced by reasonable deposit and lending-rate spreads, and when real interest rates were positive, countries were given a rating of 10.
 When interest rates were primarily market-determined but the real rates were sometimes slightly negative (less than 5%) or the differential between the deposit and lending rates was large (8% or more), countries received a rating of 8.
 When the real deposit or lending rate was persistently negative by a single-digit amount or the differential between them was regulated by the government, countries were rated at 6.
 When the deposit and lending rates were fixed by the government and the real rates were often negative by single-digit amounts, countries were assigned a rating of 4.
 When the real deposit or lending rate was persistently negative by a double-digit amount, countries received a rating of 2.
 A zero rating was assigned when the deposit and lending rates were fixed by the government and real rates were persistently negative by double-digit amounts or hyperinflation had virtually eliminated the credit market.

-Source World Bank, World Development Indicators (various issues); International Monetary Fund, International Financial Statistics (various issues).
+Sources World Bank, World Development Indicators; International Monetary Fund, International Financial Statistics; CIA, The World Factbook.